Hi, I’m Blake. Welcome to my little corner of the web.

 I’m a traveling writer and experiential educator with a deep love for adventure.

-43 years old.
-California native.
+Raised in California.
+Level 43.
 Owner of one touring bicycle and zero cars.

+I firmly believe that a surprising number of kids don’t need school to become happy or successful adults: an idea I’ve explored through books, speaking, and my Unschool Adventures trips for teenagers.
 My work and I have appeared in The New York Times, Psychology Today, Town & Country, Christian Science Monitor, USA Today, Wired.com, Maclean’s, Fox Business, NPR affiliate radio, and many other places.

 ✍️ Recent writing